skooter500/GP-2016-2017/README.md

 Try and write some processing code to draw the following shapes.
 Use variables and loops in your solutions!

+Its best to spend some time thinking about the variables and how they are changing before writing code:

 These require ONE loop:

 ![Sketch](images/p21.png)